Limits of spiked random matrices II: CLT and tightness for Gaussian and Wishart models

 are tight over $n$.
 Squaring, bounding the outer supremum by the corresponding sum, and then taking expectations gives

-where we have used the $L^p$ maximum inequality for martingales \citep[see e.g.\ Proposition 2.2.16 of][]{EthierKurtz}.
+where we have used the $L^p$ maximum inequality for martingales [see, e.g., Proposition 2.2.16 of \citet{EthierKurtz}].
 To bound the latter expectation, expand the fourth power to obtain $O(m_n^2)$ nonzero terms that are $O(m_n^{-2})$ with constants independent of $x$ and $n$.
-It follows that the entire sum is uniformly bounded over $n$, as required.\end{proof}
+It follows that the entire sum is uniformly bounded over~$n$, as required. \end{pf*}